-3. On the right panel, find and double-click on the “Audit logon events” policy.
+In the main panel, locate and double-click the “Audit login events” policy.

-4. In the policy properties window, select both "Success” and “Failure” checkboxes and click on the “Apply” and “Ok” buttons to save changes.
-Selecting both the checkboxes will allow you to log both successful and failed logon events.
+In the policy configuration window, select both the “Success” and “Failure” checkboxes, then click the “Apply” and “Ok” buttons to save changes.
+You can log both successful and failed logon events by checking both boxes.

-After rebooting, Windows will log all login and shutdown activities to the Event Viewer.
+After rebooting, Windows will log all login and shutdown activities of all users to the Event Viewer.